-As at 31 December 2023, the Bank's assigned capital was MUR 1,499,102,000, solely held by The Hongkong and Shanghai Banking Corporation Limited.
+As at 31 December 2024, the Bank's assigned capital was MUR 1,499,750,000, solely held by The Hongkong and Shanghai Banking Corporation Limited.

-1.2 Responsibilities of the Board of The Hongkong and Shanghai Banking Corporation Limited (the 'Company')
+1.2 Responsibilities of the Board of The Hongkong and Shanghai Banking Corporation

 The Bank is led by a committed and unitary Board, which has the ultimate collective responsibility for the overall stewardship and oversight of the activities of the Bank.
 The Bank operates within a clearly defined governance framework, which provides for delegation of authority and clear lines of responsibility without abdicating the Board's responsibility.